 1. Portfolio manager:(salary: €80,200):

 Portfolio managers are assigned to provide advice and investment interventions for individuals or organizations.
 They are generally responsible for investing large amounts and are therefore compensated.
 This role requires expert knowledge about financial markets and transactions, along with network skills and relationship management capabilities.

 2. Lawyer -(salary: €80,000):

-Lawyers are required to have an encyclopedic understanding of legal practices and cases and will act on behalf of clients in law agreements, courtrooms and courtrooms.
-They are highly regarded because they require not only to have expert legal knowledge, but also to articulate what is understandable, such as in front of a jury or swinging in their own way.
+Lawyers must have an encyclopedic understanding of legal practices and cases and act on behalf of clients in law agreements, courtrooms, and courtrooms.
+They are highly regarded because they require not only to have expert legal knowledge but also to articulate what is understandable, such as in front of a jury or swinging in their own way.
 Argument.
 It is a very complex profession.

 3. Risk manager -(salary: €76,500):

 The risk manager is a very systematic and analytical person, assigned to identify and control capital risk or investment risk.
 These risks can be external or internal to an organization.